Answering a crucial question: What is SD-WAN?

 Back to Top

-A wide variety of verticals can see significant return on their investments into SD-WAN, regardless of location or sector of the economy they occupy.
+A wide variety of verticals can see significant returns on their investments into SD-WAN, regardless of location or sector of the economy they occupy.

-Retail and food service organizations, for example, often have narrow profit margins that limit the scope of networking infrastructure they can invest in.
-Software-defined wide area networks fit this niche thanks to its lower infrastructure costs—without any compromise in terms of connection quality.
+For example, retail and food service organizations often have narrow profit margins that limit the scope of networking infrastructure they can invest in.
+Software-defined wide area networks fit this niche thanks to lower infrastructure costs—without compromising connection quality.

-Meanwhile, the healthcare industry also has unique needs that SD-WAN is suited for.
-With SD-WAN, healthcare agencies can create specific policies and customized routing protocols for their mission-critical healthcare applications and the large, widely-distributed environments they operate in.
+Meanwhile, the healthcare industry also has unique needs for which SD-WAN is suited.
+With SD-WAN, healthcare agencies can create specific policies and customized routing protocols for their mission-critical healthcare applications and their large, widely distributed environments.

 Government agencies also derive substantial value from the streamlined application and service management that SD-WAN offers, especially those with public-facing entities that must field thousands of phone calls per day.
-SD-WAN offers these organizations a single pane of glass interface through which to manage their local, statewide, or even nationally distributed network environments.
+SD-WAN provides these organizations with a single pane of glass interface to manage their local, statewide, or even nationally distributed network environments.

 Also read: Staffing company has uneven call quality